jonmikeli/azure-devops-commands/README.md

  - `commands.sh`, contains the logic

 ### How to...
-You only need to execute `createTeamProject.sh`.
+You only need to execute `createTeamProject.sh` or call directly the `command.sh` script with the required parameters.

 ```bash
 createTeamProject.sh
 ```

-This file contains the settings to call the commands inside `commands.sh`.
+`createTeamProject.sh` contains the settings to call `commands.sh` (kind of a "helper").

 ```bash
 ./commands.sh \